zacgra/zacgra.github.io/_posts/2022-07-14-PRETTIER-RUBY-and-VS-Code.md

 ---
-layout: page
 title: "Prettier, Ruby, and VS Code"
+author: zacgra
+layout: post
-categories: code config ruby
+categories: Code
+tags: [ruby, config, vscode]
 ---

 I recently got back in to Ruby/Rails after spending a while in JS land.
 One of the biggest things I immediately started missing was the Prettier extension's formatting that worked so quickly and seamlessly with JS.
 The only problem is that Prettier doesn't come with Ruby support built-in. (keyword 'built-in', but we'll get back to that)